modelscope/FunASR/runtime/llama.cpp/README.md

 prebuilt binaries use.
-Tagged runtime releases also publish a `funasr-llamacpp-windows-x64-cuda.zip` package when the Windows CUDA release job passes; it requires an NVIDIA driver compatible with the CUDA Toolkit version configured by that release job.
+Tagged runtime releases also publish a `funasr-llamacpp-windows-x64-cuda.zip` package when the Windows CUDA release job passes; it requires an NVIDIA driver compatible with the CUDA Toolkit version configured by that release job and targets CUDA architectures 75/86/89/120.
 A binary built without `-DGGML_CUDA=ON` exits with a clear message if `--backend cuda` is requested.

 ## Build (shared)
 ```bash